Al-Kindi-0/mono/README.md

 The repository already contains the following implementations:

 - `plain_impls` contains a comparison of the plain performance of various hash functions.
+- `bounties` contains toy instances and implementations of some hash functions used for the [Cryptanalysis Bounties](https://www.zkhashbounties.info/).

 ## Citing our work